abusech/YARAify/README.md

 python3 yaraify_list_tasks.py <identifier> queued
 ```

-## Submit a YARA rule for live hunting
+## Deploy a YARA rule for live hunting
 This script calls the endpoint for [deploying a YARA rule](https://yaraify.abuse.ch/api/#deploy-scan) to conduct live hunting on YARAify with your own rule.

 ```